Sheezus: Recording

 Allen said in October 2012 that she was in the studio, "throwing shit in the wall and seeing if anything sticks ...
 It's great to work at my own pace with no commitments other than to make music."
 In February 2013, she performed live at a Paris fashion show produced by Mark Ronson in what she called her "mumback", and foreshadowed the release of a new album "inspired by her experiences of motherhood" by the end of 2013.

 In 2013, Allen revealed that she had begun working on her third studio album.
 On 20 June 2012, Allen tweeted that she was in the studio working with Greg Kurstin on new music.
 She changed her professional name from Lily Allen to Lily Rose Cooper.
 In August 2013 she changed her professional name back to Allen and tweeted new music would be arriving "soon".

 Allen confirmed in an interview with BBC Radio 1 on 19 November 2013 that she was to perform at the 2014 Glastonbury Festival.
-She also revealed that she wrote a song for the album inspired by a Twitter feud with Azealia Banks that happened in summer 2013.
+She also revealed that she wrote a song for the album inspired by a Twitter feud with Azealia Banks that happened in mid-2013.
 Sheezus was predominantly produced by longtime collaborator Greg Kurstin, with whom Allen had worked on her first and second studio albums.
 Other collaborations came from DJ Dahi, who produced the album's title track, and Shellback, who produced "Air Balloon".